-1.5 Treasury Management consultants
+1.5 Treasury Management Consultants

-The Council uses Link Asset Services (LAS) as its Treasury Management advisers.
+The Council uses Link Asset Services (LAS) as its external treasury management advisers.

 The Council recognises that responsibility for treasury management decisions remains with the organisation at all times, and will ensure that undue reliance is not placed upon the external service providers.
-All decisions will be undertaken with regard to all the available information, including but not solely that from the treasury advisers.
+All decisions will be undertaken with regard to all the available information including, but not solely, that from the treasury advisers.

-The Council recognises that there is value in employing external providers of Treasury Management services in order to acquire access to specialist skills and resources.
+The Council recognises that there is value in employing external providers of treasury management services in order to acquire access to specialist skills and resources.
 The Council will ensure that the terms of appointment and the methods by which value will be assessed are properly agreed and documented, and subjected to regular review.